balazs-bamer/OpenCV-V4L2-directFormat/README.md

 OpenCV out of the box favours libv4l over bare V4L2.
 In my CMakeLists.txt I have forced the capture system to use V4L2.

 I have decided to modify only the *retreive* routines, as cap_v4l.cpp does its conversions there.
 The other cap_ files are intact, and I didn't even included them here.
+This was enough in my case.
+My webcam does not support BGR mode, so the fallback case YUYV in *autosetup_capture_mode_v4l2* was fine for me to start from, but in full implementation a smarter pre-selection of color formats would be desirable in this function.

+Moreover, I focused on V4L2.
+I didn't care what this modified library would do with only V4L.

 The modified VideoCapture class is called VideoCapture_mod now.
 I have created a *RetrieveProps* structure in opencv2/retrieve.hpp which can be passed in VideoCapture_mod.set to prescribe the output of further retrieve calls.
 Important is, that any image can be retrieved with modified properties later.
-This means a fast algorythm can watch for interesting frames in reduced resolution or color depth, than if an event comes, it can handle the same image in full details to an other one without having to fill up the buffers and losing frames on camera resolution changes.
+This means a fast algorythm can watch for interesting frames in reduced resolution or color depth, than if an event comes, it can handle the same image in full details to an other task.

 This description structure contains the following fields: